 “I’ll leave a wireless puppet in my stead.”
 When Akayama opened ZAP’s hatch, her body split into two.
 One piece merged with the Galaxy Zephyr’s Hurricane Armor.
-The other piece was a three-foot tall bird-pilot, which sat squarely in ZAP’s chair.
+The other piece was a three-foot-tall bird-pilot, which sat squarely in ZAP’s chair.
 It called to Lucille: “buy time.”

-She made the Galaxy Zephyr reach into its belly-button, where the computer specialists were stationed.
+She made the Galaxy Zephyr reach into its belly-button, where the computer technicians were stationed.
 The Galaxy Zephyr pulled out their payload: a metal pill relatively large as a baseball.
 She pitched it at the descending thumb.